 Travel against Foreign Office advice involves a significant element of risk.

 It is not always entirely clear whether a journey is being undertaken on behalf of the University, a college, some other organization, or for purely personal reasons.
 Often it involves a mixture.
 However, it should certainly be regarded as being for a 'university purpose' if it is undertaken on the advice, for example, of a graduate's supervisor or at the direction of someone in the University with managerial responsibilities (this would arise when a post-doc is sent to a conference); it is also a `university activity' if it is funded by the University or from money that passes through university accounts.
 Otherwise there is an element of choice.
 If you are planning to travel to a region on the Foreign Office list, then you should be clear about whether or not the journey is for a university purpose.
 If it is not, then it will not be covered by any university insurance policy.
-If it is, then you should carry out a risk assessment and seek approval in advance from the Head of Department.
+If it is, then you must carry out a risk assessment, to be approved by the departmental safety officer and the university safety office, and then approved by the Head of Department.